 - All ELs shall be assessed annually using the ELPA21 is required.
 Even students on a parent waiver from eL services will be assessed using the eLPA21 each year until they perform proficient.
 Students on a parent waiver from eL services are also required to be assessed each year using the ELPA21.

-- Students whose ELPA21 scores indicate proficiency are exited from EL services and enter a 2 year monitoring cycle.
+- Students whose ELPA21 scores indicate proficiency are exited from EL services and enter a two-year monitoring cycle.